 Security

 The first thing we noticed is that the old website was not served over HTTPS.
-A must have considering the old website provided users the ability to “login” with their username & password.
+A must-have, considering the old website provided users with the ability to “login” with their username & password.
 This led us to check the HTTP security headers, for which we used securityheaders.io.
-We found that none of the recommendations had been met, scoring the site as an “F”.
+We found that none of the recommendations had been met, resulting in a score of “F” for the site.

 - X-Content-Type-Options